ros/robot_state_publisher/README.md

 Parameters
 ----------
 * `robot_description` (string) - The original description of the robot in URDF form.
 This *must* be set at robot_state_publisher startup time, or the node will fail to start.
 Updates to this parameter will be reflected in the `robot_description` topic.
 * `publish_frequency` (double) - The frequency at which fixed transforms will be republished to the network.
-Defaults to 50.0.
+Defaults to 20.0 Hz.
 * `use_tf_static` (bool) - Whether to publish fixed joints on the static broadcaster (`/tf_static` topic) or on the dynamic one (`/tf` topic).
 Defaults to true, so it publishes on the `/tf_static` topic.
 * `ignore_timestamp` (bool) - Whether to accept all joint states no matter what the timestamp (true), or to only publish joint state updates if they are newer than the last publish_frequency (false).
 Defaults to false.
 * `frame_prefix` (string) - An arbitrary prefix to add to the published tf2 frames.
 Defaults to the empty string.